Just today this article was shared on a Facebook homeschooling group I’m part of:

 I really enjoyed the article.
 Not because it was the most well-written or scientifically backed up article, but just because of it’s message, which essentially was – back off of early academics!

 Today, when people choose to postpone formal learning past the age of 5, it tends to be called “delayed learning” or “delayed academics”.
 I disagree.
 Postponing formal learning until age 6 or 7 or even 8 is not delayed at all.
-Instead, it is following the the way children were naturally created, and it should be called Developmentally Appropriate Learning.
+Instead, it is following the the way children were naturally created, and what education looked like historically.

 Delayed academics seems to be a sensitive subject.
 Of course anything that is counter-cultural tends to be.
-When I have spoken up about the topic on online forums, I tend to get blasted by the “But my four year old loves her grade 1 phonics program!” moms.
+Anytime someone speaks up about the topic on online forums, they tend to get blasted by the, “But my four year old loves her grade 1 phonics program!” moms.
 Unfortunately, whether the child is capable of doing the work or not, whether they enjoy it or not, science is science, and brain development is what it is.
-Thus, just because a 4 or 5 year old can do something, doesn’t mean they should be.
+Thus, just because a 4 or 5 year old can do something, doesn’t necessarily mean they should be.

 I think one of the reasons why we homeschoolers start our children so young (and as a side note, I was guilty of this with my first), is because we fall prey to cultural pressure, even subconsciously.
+We feel like we need to make sure we’re “keeping up” with the public school system, lest we face the judgement of others.
 But also, I feel like we tend to have a very narrow definition of learning, and ultimately seem to only equate learning with formal academics, with textbooks and workbooks and flashcards.
 We also mistakenly see a child’s natural curiosity and desire to learn, and think that means they are ready for formal learning.

 Now, I know people can argue that each child is an individual, and they learn at their own pace, and that is true!
 I certainly would not argue that, and if your 4 year old expresses an unprompted desire to learn to read, I wouldn’t ignore that.
 What I would do however, is to teach her in developmentally appropriate ways – and plunking a formal phonics program down in front of her, is not it.